Bob and Roberta Smith

 This Artist is Deeply Dangerous, an 11-metre painting, opened at

-The Grey Gallery as part 2009’s Edinburgh Art Festival
+The Grey Gallery as part of 2009’s Edinburgh Art Festival

 Bob and Roberta Smith – a man, not a couple – is well known for his instantly exciting text art.
 Brightly coloured lettering, slogans and at times misspelled musings on politics and culture have brought him recognition around the world.
 Closer to home he has been consolidating his reputation with hosting the Resonance FM radio show MAKE YOUR OWN DAMN MUSIC, having his sculpture shortlisted for the fourth plinth in Trafalgar Square, London, and recently being appointed a Tate trustee.
 His latest creation, This Artist is Deeply Dangerous, an 11 metre painting based on Tennis correspondent, Steve Bierley’s article on a Louise Bourgeois exhibition, features in this year’s Edinburgh Art Festival, at The Grey Gallery, from 5 August until 5 September.